Thinkofname/steven-go/README.md

 to steven with the location you built it at or downloaded it too and change the `server` parameter to the target server.
 Currently only works in online mode (with no plans for offline mode currently).

+It is possible to run steven without the launcher, but you must obtain the access token, UUID (whithout dashes) and the username, and pass them as arguments to steven, as well as the server.